 The USDA Plant Hardiness Zone Map is based on the average minimum annual winter temperatures of an area and helps you determine which plants will grow best where you live.

 Before you even start looking at fruit trees, it’s important that you know your growing zone.
-You can find it on the USDA website HERE by entering your zip code.
+You can find it on the USDA website HERE.
+Find your growing zone by entering your zip code.

-If you shop for trees at a local nursery, it’s likely that they will only have in stock trees that are known to grow well in your area.
+If you shop for trees at a local nursery, it’s likely that they will only have in stock trees that are known to grow well in your area (although, I did see in the past big stores like Tractor Supply sell surplus of plants from the North over here in the South, so still check).
 However, if you shop online or happen to be away from home while coming across a tree that you would like to bring home, you must make sure that the tree you pick is approved for your growing zone.